rust-lang/a-mir-formality/README.md

 Presuming these experiments bear fruit, the intention is to bring this model into Rust as an RFC and develop it as an official part of the language definition.

-## Docs

-Check out the [a-mir-formality Book](https://rust-lang.github.io/a-mir-formality/intro.html) for an overview and introduction to `a-mir-formality`.

 ## Quickstart guide

 Like any Rust project:

 * Clone
 * `cargo test --all`

+## Documentation
+Check out [a-mir-formality book](https://rust-lang.github.io/a-mir-formality/intro.html) for an overview and introduction to `a-mir-formality`.

 ## Layers of formality